-To prepare students for an increasingly computerized society, the school has made a substantial investment in computer technology for instructional purposes.
+As ResponsiveEd understands that technology is a critical tool in the pursuit of a student's education, the school has made a substantial investment in computer technology for instructional purposes.
 Use of those resources is restricted to students working under a teacher's supervision and for approved purposes only.
 Students with access to school computers and their parents agree to follow the following user agreement regarding use of these resources.
 Violations of this agreement may result in withdrawal of computer privileges and other disciplinary action.
 Electronic communications such as e-mail using school computers or school-issued e-mail accounts are not private and may be monitored by school staff.